Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 In short: All!
 Everything we have in our local DB should be in code, so we can share it.
 Of course we can't featurize content.
 Content needs to be [migrating](https://www.drupal.org/project/migrate).
 But how can we decide which components to pack in one feature?
+Let's look on an example.

+In our site we have main menu that links to:

+Gallery - made of Content type, Views and Vocabulary (taxonomy) Blog - made of Content type, Views and Vocabulary (taxonomy) About page - made of Content type.

+How many features are we going to create?